search

 Architecture

-Canvas House: a Singaporean poem of past, present and future crafted in an all-white palette
+A Singaporean poem of past, present and future crafted in an all-white palette

 Canvas House, designed by MOD, is a co-living space for long-stay renters built on a historic dwelling with an aim to restore its historic importance, explore the current age of architecture and provide a canvas for the future.

 Canvas House is a co-living rental space designed by Ministry Of Design (MOD) in Blair Road, Singapore.
 The developer of this 350 square meter house, Figment wanted the designers to re-imagine the interiors in a way for the house to stand out.
+MOD is renowned for its interdisciplinary approach towards design, drawn deeply from contextual surroundings.
+Each project endeavors to be delightfully surprising yet relevant.

 The minds behind Canvas House – Colin Seah, Founder & Director of Ministry Of Design